ledif/dimebox/docs/getting-started.md

  }
 ```

-> **Note:** In the future, other information will be provided including the git commit hash for the code used to compile the executable (along with a diff of the uncommitted changes) along with the binary itself for true reproducibility.
+> **Note:** In the future, the binary itself will be included for true reproducibility.

 More complex examples
 ---